 These acts have been confirmed.
 The timetable will be published soon.

 From Mr. 305 to Mr. Worldwide, Armando Christian Perez, a.k.a.
-Pitbull, was born to Cuban parents and rose from the streets of Miami to exemplify the American Dream, achieving international success as an award-winning global superstar, business entrepreneur, education ambassador and motivational speaker.
-In 2004, Pitbull released his first album M.I.A.M.I., which featured Lil Jon on five of 16 tracks.
-To date, he has released 10 full-length albums, including Global Warming, Globalization and his most recent, Climate Change.
-His second Spanish-language album and ninth overall, Dale, received the 2015 Grammy Award for Best Latin Rock, Urban or Alternative Album.
+Pitbull, rose from the streets of Miami to exemplify the American Dream and achieve international success as a Grammy award-winning global superstar, business entrepreneur, education ambassador and motivational speaker.
 Pitbull has landed #1 hits in over 15 countries, sold over 80 million singles, has more than 84 million Facebook/Twitter/Instagram followers and over 13 billion views on YouTube.
-Focused on turning negatives into positives, Pitbull also serves as ambassador to the Sports Leadership Arts and Management (SLAM!) schools he has helped to establish in several U.S cities, including the Little Havana neighborhood where he grew up in Miami.
+In addition to the United States, his sold-out world concert tours have taken him to North and South America, Europe, China and Japan.
+Along the way, he has co-headlined with Enrique Iglesias, toured with Britney Spears in the U.K. and Europe, and spoken to thousands as part of Tony Robbins’ motivational seminars.
+Pitbull also serves as ambassador to the Sports Leadership Arts and Management (SLAM!) charter schools helps to establish.

 With global sales totaling more than 75 million records, saxophonist Kenny G is the biggest-selling instrumental artist of all time.
 Growing up as Kenny Gorelick in Seattle's Seward Park neighborhood, he came into contact with the saxophone when he heard a performance on The Ed Sullivan Show and started playing at age 10.
 Gorelick started professionally with Barry White‘s Love Unlimited Orchestra in 1976, recorded with Seattle-based funk group Cold, Bold & Together and worked with Jeff Lorber Fusion before embarking on a solo career.
 His fourth album Duotones, which featured the hit Songbird, made him into a star and in demand for guest appearances on recordings of Aretha Franklin, Whitney Houston, and Natalie Cole.
 His sixth studio album, 1992’s Breathless, went on to become the best-selling instrumental album ever; two years later, his album Miracles became the best-selling Christmas album ever.
 Gorelick continues to tour all over the world; his latest album, Brazilian Nights, was released in 2015.